-Ryan McCarthy edits stories for ProPublica’s Electionland, focusing on voting rights, election security and misinformation.
+Ryan McCarthy reports and edits stories for ProPublica’s Electionland, focusing on voting rights, election security and misinformation.

 Poorly Protected Postal Workers Are Catching COVID-19 by the Thousands.
 It’s One More Threat to Voting by Mail.

 More than 50,000 workers have taken time off for virus-related reasons, slowing mail delivery.
 The Postal Service doesn’t test employees or check their temperatures, and its contact tracing is erratic.

 Hundreds of Thousands of Nursing Home Residents May Not Be Able to Vote in November Because of the Pandemic